top of page

 • Covered boat transfer from Lund, BC to the Desolation Sound and the Resort (45 minutes).
 An optional land shuttle is available from Powell River Airport to Lund - where the boat leaves for the Resort

-TO BOOK ONLINE CLICK THE FORM BELOW
+TO BOOK ONLINE CLICK THE DATE BELOW

 Anchor 1